akretisharma/omni-fridge-agent/README.md

 # Needy

+Needy is a voice-and-camera shopping assistant that notices what you're missing and orders it for you.
+Tell it what you want to make or build, and it works out what that takes, looks through your camera to see what you already have, and sends a purchase request to Zip for the rest.
+It works for groceries (checking a fridge or cupboard) and for hackathon hardware (checking a workbench of parts against the MLH lab's stock), so you never have to write a shopping list.

 Speak a goal ("I'm baking a chocolate cake") → OMNI figures out what you need and checks a live camera feed of your fridge/cupboard against it → Zip buys whatever's missing, routed through real approval/budget rules.